glubsy/gfy-mp4-fetch/README.md

 * Downloads the file to disk according to the directory layout of local files

 # Dependencies (optional)
-tqdm python lib for progress bar (pip install tqdm) diffmerge for checking regexp'ed scraped files retained (otherwise will use diff) vim or any text editor to edit download queue if needed
+tqdm python lib for progress bar (pip install tqdm) [optional] diffmerge for checking regexp'ed scraped files retained (otherwise will use diff) [optional] vim or any text editor to edit download queue if needed [optional] https://github.com/andrewleech/fdb_embedded to check against VVV's databases [optional]

 # Usage:
 gfyfetch.py [DIR|TXT]